hamolicious/Steam-Achievements-Scanner/README.md

 Running this command...
 <img src="https://github.com/hamolicious/Steam-Achievements-Scanner/blob/master/Screenshots/command.PNG?raw=true">

-...will generate an "index.html" file that upon opening (in this case automatically since the start_html_file has been set to true) will dipsplay a sorted list (from closest to getting to farthest) of achievements that contain the word "expert"
+...will generate an "index.html" file that upon opening (in this case automatically since the start_html_file tag has been set to true) will dipsplay a sorted list (from closest to getting to farthest) of achievements that contain the word "expert"
 <img src="https://github.com/hamolicious/Steam-Achievements-Scanner/blob/master/Screenshots/index.PNG?raw=true">